p2eengineering/kalp-studio-documentation/docs/Products/NFT Creator/How to create a catalog.md

 3.  **Description**: Add a brief description about your Catalog's purpose or theme.

 4. Click on ‘**Create Catalog’** button at last to create.
 A confirmation message will appear indicating successful catalog creation.

+    - Note: You can create upto 50 NFTs within a custom Catalog.

 https://docs-images-kalp-studio.s3.ap-south-1.amazonaws.com/NFT+Creator+Articles+STG/create+catalog/cc4.png

 A pop will appear informing that the “Catalog creation started!
 It may take a few minutes to appear in the catalog listing."